Joel Anderson: California State Assembly (2006–2010)

-Anderson introduced legislation in 2009 regarding a concern over California's use of IOUs: AB 1506 proposed to allow individuals to utilize California state issued IOUs in order to fund payments towards university education, car payments, and payroll taxes.
-Anderson said of the proposed legislation, "Hopefully, this will allow California businesses to stay alive while the state is unable to pay them."
+In 2009, Anderson introduced AB 1506, which proposed to allow individuals to use California state-issued IOUs to fund payments towards university education, car payments, and payroll taxes.
+He said he hoped it would "allow California businesses to stay alive while the state is unable to pay them."
 The bill would mandate that the state must accept its own registered warrants as payment.
-The bill was considered by the Assembly Business and Professions Committee in July 2009.
-The bill received unanimous support from the Assembly Business and Professions Committee, as well as bipartisan support from both Republicans and from Democrats in the majority.
-Democratic leadership member in the Assembly, John Perez, commented favorably on Anderson's proposed legislation, "It is the recipients of these IOUs who are being punished for the actions of the governor and others who have gotten us into this situation.
-I appreciate what you're attempting to do here."
+It received unanimous support from the Assembly Business and Professions Committee, as well as bipartisan support from both Republicans and from Democrats in the majority.
+Democratic leadership member in the Assembly, John Pérez, commented favorably on the proposal, "It is the recipients of these IOUs who are being punished for the actions of the governor and others who have gotten us into this situation."
 After the July 7, 2009 vote by the Assembly Business and Professions Committee, the bill was sent to the Appropriations Committee.
-Dr. Stuart A. Cohen, president of the San Diego County Medical Society, wrote to Anderson in support of the legislation, acknowledging, "This bill would save many businesses and individuals from severe financial hardship."